blind-contours/IsoXshift/README.md

 <!-- [![DOI](https://joss.theoj.org/papers/10.21105/joss.02447/status.svg)](https://doi.org/10.21105/joss.02447) -->
 <!-- badges: end -->

-> Interaction Identification and Estimation using Data-Adaptive
+> Isobolic Interaction Identification and Estimation using Data-Adaptive
 > Stochastic Interventions **Authors:** [David
 > McCoy](https://davidmccoy.org)

 ------------------------------------------------------------------------

-## What’s `InterXshift`?
+## What’s `IsoXshift`?

+The `IsoXshift` R package offers an approach which identifies the minimum effort intervention on two exposures which, if the population were given these intervention levels, would result in a target outcome.
+This parameter reflects the most synergistic interaction or set of interactions in a mixed exposure.
+The target parameter is similar to isobolic interactions used in toxicology studies where researchers investigate how much simultaneous dose of two exposures results in a target outcome, like cancer or cell death in cultures.

+From a policy perspective, this parameter represents the most efficient intervention that can be done on a mixed exposure to get to a desired outcome.
+This is because, for a collection of possible interventions or changes to pollutants, for example, we find the exposure set that most efficiently results in an expected outcome close to our desired outcome.
+Efficient here means the exposure(s) need to be shifted the least to get to a desired outcome, like pre-industry levels of thyroid cancer etc.

+This package first identifies the most efficient intervention policy that gets to a desired outcome using g-computation which results in two exposure levels a set of exposures should be set to.
+Because it’s unrealistic to set a population to this specific oracle intervention, because the likelihood of certain individuals exposed to this level may be near 0, we instead estimate the effects of the policy if we were to get everyone as close as possible to this oracle level.
+This is done by finding an intervention level as close to the oracle level as possible under some restrictions that the individual conditional likelihood of being exposed doesn’t move too far away from their observed levels.

+We the estimate the impact of our “intention to intervene” using CV-TMLE.
+Using this oracle point paramater as our target we shift individuals as close as possible to this level without violating the density ratio, the intervention level exposure likelihood compared to observed level likelihood.
+Thus, each individuals actual intervention is different but is aimed towards the target, hence intention to intervene.

-The `InterXshift` R package offers an approach which identifies and estimates the impact interactions in a mixed exposure on an outcome.
-We define interaction as the counterfactual mean of the outcome under stochastic interventions of two exposures compared to the additive counterfactual mean of the two expowures intervened on indepdentently.
+We define interaction as the counterfactual mean of the outcome under stochastic interventions of two exposures compared to the additive counterfactual mean of the two exposures intervened on independently.
 These interventions or exposure changes depend on naturally observed values, as described in past literature (Dı́az and van der Laan 2012;
-Haneuse and Rotnitzky 2013).

-`InterXshift` builds on work described in (McCoy et al. 2023).
-However instead of identifying interactions through an semi-parametric definition of an F-statistics and then estimating our interaction target parameter using CV-TMLE pooled across exposure sets, we provide a more streamlined approach.
-In this package, we identify interactions through g-computation first - evaluating the expected outcome under joint shift compared to the sum of individual shifts using Super Learner.
-We then rank these estimates as the highest sets of synergy and antagonism.
-We then use CV-TMLE and pool within the ranks.

-The package ensures robustness by employing a k-fold cross-validation framework.
-This framework helps in estimating a data-adaptive parameter, which is the stochastic shift target parameters for the exposure sets identified as having synergy or antagonism.
-The process begins by partitioning the data into parameter-generating and estimation samples.
-In the parameter-generating sample, we identify our ranks of antogonistic and synergistic exposure sets through a machine learning g-computation framework.
-In the estimation sample we then estimate our interaction target parameter using the doubly robust estimator TMLE to ensure asymptotic efficiency which allows us to construct confidence intervals for our estimates (unlike the g-comp method).

-By using InterXshift, users get access to a tool that offers both k-fold specific and aggregated results for the top synergistic and antagonistic relationships, ensuring that researchers can glean the most information from their data.
-For a more in-depth exploration, there’s an accompanying vignette.
+Haneuse and Rotnitzky 2013), but with our new parameter in mind.
+Thus, what is estimated is like asking, what the expected outcome is if we were to enforce the most efficient policy intervention in a realistic setting where not everyone can actually recieve that exact exposure level or levels.

 To utilize the package, users need to provide vectors for exposures, covariates, and outcomes.
-They also specify the respective $\delta$ for each exposure (indicating the degree of shift) and if this delta should be adaptive in response to positivity violations.
-The `top_n` parameter defines the top number of synergistic, antagonistic, positive and negative ranked impacts to estiamte.
+They also specify the target_outcome_lvl for the outcome, epsilon, which is some allowed closeness to the target.
+For example, if the target outcome level is 15, and epsilon is 0.5, then interventions that lead to 15.5 are considered.
+The restriction limit is hn_trunc_thresh which is the allowed distance from the original exposure likelihood.
+10 for example indicates that the likelihood should not be more than x10 difference from the original exposure level likelihood.
+That is, if an individual’s likelihood is originally 0.1 given their covariate history and the likelihood of exposure to the intervened level is 0.01, this is 10 times different and would be the limit intervention.
 A detailed guide is provided in the vignette.
-With these inputs, `InterXshift` processes the data and delivers tables showcasing fold-specific results and aggregated outcomes, allowing users to glean insights effectively.
+With these inputs, `IsoXshift` processes the data and delivers tables showcasing fold-specific results and aggregated outcomes, allowing users to glean insights effectively.

-`InterXshift` also incorporates features from the `sl3` package (Coyle, Hejazi, Malenica, et al. 2022), facilitating ensemble machine learning in the estimation process.
-If the user does not specify any stack parameters, `SuperNOVA` will automatically create an ensemble of machine learning algorithms that strike a balance between flexibility and computational efficiency.
+`IsoXshift` also incorporates features from the `sl3` package (Coyle, Hejazi, Malenica, et al. 2022), facilitating ensemble machine learning in the estimation process.
+If the user does not specify any stack parameters, `InterXshift` will automatically create an ensemble of machine learning algorithms that strike a balance between flexibility and computational efficiency.

 ------------------------------------------------------------------------

 ## Installation

-*Note:* Because the `InterXshift` package (currently) depends on `sl3` that allows ensemble machine learning to be used for nuisance parameter estimation and `sl3` is not on CRAN the `InterXshift` package is not available on CRAN and must be downloaded here.
+*Note:* Because the `IsoXshift` package (currently) depends on `sl3` that allows ensemble machine learning to be used for nuisance parameter estimation and `sl3` is not on CRAN the `IsoXshift` package is not available on CRAN and must be downloaded here.

-There are many depedencies for `InterXshift` so it’s easier to break up installation of the various packages to ensure proper installation.
+There are many depedencies for `IsoXshift` so it’s easier to break up installation of the various packages to ensure proper installation.

 First install the basis estimators used in the data-adaptive variable